event24/Street-View-House-Number-Classification-Tensorflow/README.md

 # Overview
 >> Convolutional Neural Network for classifying [Street View House Number data set](http://ufldl.stanford.edu/housenumbers/).
-The model is build with [Tensorflow](https://www.tensorflow.org).
-After 20K of training steps the model loss is 0.29 and accuracy is 91%.
+The model is built with [Tensorflow](https://www.tensorflow.org).
+After 20K of training steps, the model loss is 0.29 and accuracy is 91%.

 # Project Description
 >> ### convert_to_tfrecords.py